-What Makes a Great Game?
-The Key Elements of Successful Games
+What Makes a Good Video Game?
+4 Key Elements

-For instance, look at Battlefield 4 or the upcoming Tom Clancy’s The Division.
-Those games boast some very realistic graphics and they fit the world and style of gameplay the designers wanted.
+Games boast realistic graphics which fit the world and style of gameplay the designers wanted.
 However, great graphics don’t always translate to an extremely realistic experience.
 For a game to be great graphically doesn’t mean the graphics have to be a certain style.

 Graphics also don’t ensure a successful game.
-For instance, Ryse: Son of Rome had some of the most realistic and beautiful graphics in any game to date, however the game did not receive a lot of positive feedback from the community simply because the repetitive gameplay and the combat designed around quick time events.
+For instance, Ryse: Son of Rome had some of the most realistic and beautiful graphics when it was made; however, the game did not receive a lot of positive feedback from the community simply because of the repetitive gameplay and the combat designed around quick time events.

 It’s important to point out some of the most iconic and visually appealing games don’t have realistic visuals; it’s the uniqueness which sets them apart.
 For example, the Ratchet and Clank series is an extremely popular game series that went for more cartoony graphics which fit well with the type of gameplay and story.